Six Months Earlier

 “Would you like some more wine, Miss Mason?”
 He asked, his voice cool and professional once again.

 “You are very attractive to me.
 And I had my initial questions about whether or not I should hire you because of that.
-But I hired you anyway,” he told me, his voice growing lower, more husky.
+But I hired you anyway,” he told her, his voice growing lower, more husky.

-My insides warmed immediately to him – or rather they turned from lukewarm to scolding hot in an instant.
+Her insides warmed immediately to him – or rather they turned from lukewarm to scolding hot in an instant.